bcgov/aps-infra-platform/documentation/gateway/COMMON-CONFIG.md

     anonymous: ce26955a-cf08-4907-9427-12d01c8bd94c
 ```

+If you do not want to advertise anonymous access on the API Directory, you can hide it by adding the `aps.two-tiered-hidden` tag to your plugin configuration.

 ## Event Metric

 This `pre-function` allows you to collect arbitrary metrics that you can then track in the APS Grafana instance (https://grafana.apps.gov.bc.ca/).